Scientific Literacy in PISA

 - First, scientific concepts, which are needed to understand certain phenomena of the natural world and the changes made to it through human activity.
 While the concepts in OECD/PISA are the familiar ones relating to physics, chemistry, biological sciences and earth and space sciences, they need to be applied to real-life scientific problems rather than just recalled.
 The main content of the assessment is selected from within three broad areas of application: science in life and health; science of the earth and the environment and science in technology.

-- Second, scientific processes, which are centred on the ability to acquire, interpret and act upon evidence.
+- Second, scientific processes, which are centered on the ability to acquire, interpret and act upon evidence.
 Five such processes that are present in OECD/PISA relate to:

 - the recognition of scientific questions